Knowsley Hall: Earls of Derby

 Edward, the 14th Earl was a politician who became Prime Minister three times.
 He was responsible for steering the Slavery Abolition Act through Parliament and in his third administration the Second Reform Bill was passed.
 The political tradition was maintained by Frederick, the 16th Earl who became President of the Board of Trade and later was appointed Governor General of Canada.
 While in Canada he presented the Stanley Cup, the country's premier trophy for ice hockey.
 Also a politician, Edward George Villiers, the 17th Earl, was Secretary of State for War for two periods, first during the First World War and again from 1922 to 1924.
 Between these periods he was Ambassador to France.
 He was also interested in horseracing, winning the Derby three times and owning the successful stallion Hyperion.
 He was responsible for the major alterations to the house by Romaine-Walker.
-Edward John, the 18th Earl was awarded the Military Cross in the Second World War, and after the war he reduced the hall to a more manageable size.
+Edward John, the 18th Earl was awarded the Military Cross in the Second World War, and during 1953–54 he reduced the hall to a more manageable size, remodelled by architect Claud Phillimore, 4th Baron Phillimore; an entire wing of the house and a library were demolished, reducing the footprint by a third.

 He founded Knowsley Safari Park in 1971.
 Restoration of the hall has been continued by Edward Richard William, the 19th and current Earl and his wife, Caroline Emma Neville, daughter of the 10th Lord Braybrooke.
 The family do not live in the hall but in the New House in the grounds near the hall.